darrenjw/stats-dce-workshop/GraphicalModels/GraphicalModels.md

 and this is the simplest example of **Bayes theorem**, which is typically concerned with reversing conditioning.

-## Total probabilty
+## Total probability

 For any $E$ and $F$ we can write $E$ as the disjoint union $E = (E\cap F) \cup (E\cap \bar F)$ giving
 $$ P(E) = P(E\cap F) + P(E \cap \bar F)$$
 which we can re-write as
 $$ P(E) = P(E|F)P(F) + P(E|\bar F)P(\bar F).$$
-This is sometimes known as the theorem of total probability.
+This is sometimes known as the *theorem of total probability*.
 We can use this to expand the denominator of *Bayes theorem* as
 $$ P(F|E) = \frac{P(F)P(E|F)}{P(E|F)P(F) + P(E|\bar F)P(\bar F)}. $$